Skip to content

 “I use 7OH and usually the pain goes away in about 20 minutes.” — Jon Hedges

 This article contains anonymized personal accounts voluntarily provided by individuals who participated in independent harm-reduction research efforts.
 All testimonials have been stripped of personally identifiable information in strict accordance with de-identification standards.
 No protected health information (PHI) is stored, transmitted, or published.
-This content is presented solely for informational and educational purposes and does not constitute medical advice, diagnosis, or treatment.
 The information herein complies with applicable U.S. privacy laws, including HIPAA, under exemptions for de-identified data used in public health and ethnographic research contexts.